appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/network-access.md

 ## Installing Appcircle Server on Ubuntu with Podman

-This section covers the installation process of the Appcircle Server on the Ubuntu operating system using Podman.
+This section covers the external resource domains during the installation process of the Appcircle Server on the Ubuntu operating system using Podman.

 - `Appcircle server zip` and `Container Images`
   - cdn.appcircle.io